 The reopenings have begun, and people have been flocking en masse to beaches, bars, and any party they could find.
-And following this mad rush has been many accounts of dangerous overcrowding during the present pandemic.
-Just see for yourself in this viral Jersey Shore party that broke all of the social distancing rules.
+And following this mad rush have been many accounts of overcrowding during the pandemic.
+All it took was one video of Jersey Shore party breaking social distancing rules to go viral.

-This disregard has come shock since we are only just beginning to claw our way out of quarantine mode.
-So it while it’s clear that people are ready to party, the question is, are businesses ready for the crowds?
+This came as a shock since we were only just beginning to claw our way out of a long quarantine.
+People are ready to party, but are businesses ready and willing to manage the crowds?

 The Current Health and Safety Protocols

 During Phase 2 of reopenings in NJ, Governor Phil Murphy signed Executive Order 150 and Executive Order No. 157, with guidance from the NJ health department.
-These orders allow businesses to reopen with restrictions like keeping 6 feet of space between tables, face mask requirements, and capacity restrictions.
+These orders allowed businesses to reopen with restrictions (from Executive Order 20-014):

-Since the beach is an integral part of the Jersey Shore experience, let’s start there.
+Since the beach is an integral part of the Jersey Shore experience, we’ll start this investigative report there.

 Belmar Beach and Boardwalk